vnedkov/pve-k8s/README.md

 ## Other thoughts
 ### Why Talos?
-Talos is an immutable OS, allowing configuration only through cli and API
+Talos is an immutable OS, allowing configuration only through cli and API, hence hewer things to break.
+However, over time the machine configuration becomes more and more verbose.
 ### Why Cilium?
 Cilium provides policy based control over internal networking in a Kubernetes cluster, IPAM, loadbalancing and recently - Gateway API (L7 networking).
-I need a descriptive way to deploy my services in my lab.
+This allows for more granular control and increased visibility (through Hubble UI).
+### Why Longhorn
+Longhorn can manage distributed block storage across multiple cluster nodes.
+This allows pods to be moved from one node to another without manual intervention (moving the pv across nodes) and is quite helpful during failover or node maintenance.

 ## Credits